 API Usage Growth

 Unique clients and API usage are the most crucial measures for assessing API adoption.
 An API should not only be free of errors but also continuously improve.
-When measuring API usage, instead of requests per minute, you can find genuine patterns over longer time periods, such as days or months.
+When measuring API usage, instead of requests per minute, you can find genuine patterns over longer periods, such as days or months.

 Unique API Consumers